What’s New

 Carolina Beach Mural Program

-Keep an eye out for the new interactive aerial mural experience coming mid-summer!
+Keep an eye out for the new interactive aerial mural experience coming fall 2023!

 Freeman Park Recreation Area